madmaxieee/UrsiCraft/README.md

 > pip install ursina

-Ursina engine is a powerful opensource python game engine, for more informaiton visit their [official website](https://www.ursinaengine.org/).
+Ursina engine is a powerful opensource python game engine, for more information visit their [official website](https://www.ursinaengine.org/).

 I referenced this [tutorial](https://youtu.be/DHSRaVeQxIk) in the beginning of this project, so go check that out as well.